LeanKit-Labs/lux.js/README.md

 ```

 ####ActionCoordinator
 The Dispatcher will stand one of these up any time it processes an action.
 An ActionCoordinator is also an FSM underneath.
 A tree structure of stores is passed to the ActionCoordinator as it stands up.
-The store action handlers are invoked as parallel as possible.
+The store action handlers are invoked in as parallel a fashion as possible.
 Once complete, the ActionCoordinator tells the stores to notify any listening components of state changes.
 You do not have to create an ActionCoordinator, the Dispatcher does this for you.

 ####Store
 A store should contain your data as well as any business logic related to that data.
 A lux Store can be created by calling `lux.createStore()`.
 A store should always have a `namespace` (just a logical name for it) and it will have any number of action handlers.
 What you name an action handler on a store is important, as the same name will be used on the corresponding ActionCreator API.
 A store action handler can return a value synchronously, or return a promise.
-Inside the action handler is where you'd manage storing/retrieving your data (in memory, local storage, over HTTP).
+Inside the action handler is where you'd manage storing/retrieving your data (in memory, local storage, over HTTP, etc.).
 Stores contain the following methods:

 * `getState` - returns a promise, that when resolved will pass the current state of the store to the callback.
 * `setState` - works much like a component's `setState` method (via shallow extending/assigning).